 When the tool can be implemented in the same time frame as the welder needs to prepare for production, the tool has the potential to increase the throughput of the individual welder with no impact on the delivery timeline.

-Typical high volume/low mix production has long term contracts stretching out over the years.
+Typical high volume/low mix production has long-term contracts stretching out over the years.
 This affords the luxury of time to develop the production strategy, specify and purchase the equipment, install and execute a startup plan.
-Low volume/high mix production usually has short time between receiving the order and delivery.
+Low volume/high mix production usually has a short time between receiving the order and delivery.
 There is no time to specify and purchase equipment nor develop and build tooling.
 Manufacturing must start upon receipt of order.
 Traditional automation falls short.
 Even if the automation cell is onsite, tooling the parts and creating the program is usually longer than the timeline allows.

 When the tool can be implemented in the same time frame as the welder needs to prepare for production, the tool has the potential to increase the throughput of the individual welder with no impact on the delivery timeline.
-If the tool and welder are both producing the same part at the same time, the potential for increased throughput with no additional floor space, staff or overhead costs opens the possibility for adding additional work with little to no additional expense to the company.
+If the tool and welder are both producing the same part at the same time, the potential for increased throughput with no additional floor space, staff, or overhead costs opens the possibility for adding additional work with little to no additional expense to the company.

 What tool makes this possible?

 This tool has been made possible by Universal Robot’s non-traditional, industrial robot known as a collaborative robot, that is used in solutions like the one that will be introduced by Hirebotics in the near future.

 A collaborative robot is one that can work side by side with people, interacting with them in various ways to accomplish a given task.
 When combined with a welding machine, welding torch, modular tooling system, and table/method of affixing to a part, it becomes the tool we have been discussing.
 This tool is free to move about your manufacturing floor, going where it is needed.
 The ability to “lead” the robot through its path makes complex programming and long training sessions obsolete.